audiojs/pcm-convert/readme.md

 ### convert(src, srcFormat?, dstFormat?, dst?)

 Takes data in `src` container and converts from `srcFormat` to `dstFormat`.
-Format can be whether a string with markers or an object with properties, see [audio-format](https://github.com/audio-format) module.
+Format can be whether a string with tags or an object with properties, see [audio-format](https://github.com/audio-format) module.
 If `srcFormat` is skipped, it is detected from `src`.
 Optionally a destination container can be provided as `dst`, and in case if `dstFormat` is skipped, it will be detected from `dst`.

 #### Source

-Source format is inferred from `source` data type, and extended with `srcFormat` properties.
-By default source is considered to have `planar mono le` properties.
-Every source type is handled as having the following data type:
+Source format is inferred from `src` data type and extended with `srcFormat` properties.
+By default source is considered `planar mono le`.
+Source data types:

 | Type | Dtype |
 |---|---|